The complete guide to creating a Confluence wiki

 A wiki is an online collaboration tool that usually resembles an open-editing web page or website.
 Users can add, change, or remove content on any page they have permission to edit.

-When used in place of (or alongside) an intranet, a wiki enhances teamwork and collaboration across your organisation.
+When used in place of (or alongside) an intranet, a wiki improves teamwork and collaboration across your organisation.
 It acts as a single source of truth for company updates, documentation and resources, and becomes even more powerful when tailored to individual teams and projects.

 Learn more: What is a wiki?